RCA 12db Signal Booster

 How Signal Boosters / Amplifiers Can Help Reception:

 If you're using more than 50ft of RG6 coax for your install (or more than 25 feet of smaller diamater RG59 coax) cable and/or are using splitters, your loss is taking away a considerate amount of signal.
 If installed correctly, this loss can be restored via a quality signal amplifier (please read tips below).
 This is a an affordable, yet quality solution to replenish your signal back after high install loss.
 This model has enough strength for most installs.
-For example, 12db is generally enough gain for up to 250ft of coax cable to a single TV or can be used to amplify the signal for both up to 4 TVs, and an up to 125 feet of coax cable.
+For example, 12db is generally enough gain for up to 250ft of coax cable to a single TV or can be used to amplify the signal enough to run both up to 4 TVs and an up to 125 feet of RG6 coax cable (RG6 is recommended over RG59 due to its lower loss and better shielding).
 If your loss exceeds these parameters, you may be better served with the 4-way Indoor Amplifier or an Outdoor Signal amplifier (both are also available in our store).